-While the winner of the NordVPN vs ExpressVPN comparison is ExpressVPN, NordVPN is still a strong contender and a great service.
+While the winner of the NordVPN vs ExpressVPN comparison is ExpressVPN, NordVPN is still a strong contender and a good VPN service.

 At the end of the day, either of these two options may be the best VPN for you.
 It all depends on your needs and uses for the VPN service.
-Whichever service you decide to go for, be sure to get the best price via the discount coupons below:
+Whichever service you decide to go for, be sure to get the best price via the discount coupon links below:

 And if you are really still on the fence, keep in mind that both ExpressVPN and NordVPN both offer 30 day money-back guarantees.
 Therefore you could also purchase both VPNs, test each service for a few weeks, and then cancel the one you don’t want for a full refund.